Want to grow weed at home?

 - All the clones are always going to be females.
 Which makes breeding a problem in the future.

-Below is the easy and step by step guide to make your clones:
+Below is the easy and step by step guide to making your clones:

 - The first and most important thing you need to do is to choose the mother plant.
 Remember that all the future product depends on it, so choose a healthy, productive and disease free mother plant.